RobinHYuan/Baccarat-Engine/README.md

 | 8 | Does NOT draw a third card|Does NOT draw a third card|
 | 9 | Does NOT draw a third card|Does NOT draw a third card|

+Total Score = \[Score of Card 1  + Score of Card 2 + Score of Card 3 (if it exits) \]  % 10

+If either the player or banker or both achieve a total of 8 or 9 after they both receive their second cards, the result is announced: a player win, a banker win, or tie.
+If neither hand has eight or nine, the drawing rules are applied to determine whether the player should receive a third card.
+Then, based on the value of any card drawn to the player, the drawing rules are applied to determine whether the banker should receive a third card.
+The coup is then finished, the outcome is announced.

 ------------
 ### Best Girl Ever - Matou Sakura (Completed Unrelated):